Data Types in Python

 In this lesson, we’ll design a small digital library card that stores different types of information.

-You’re the programmer who must create this digital card.
+You’re the programmer who must create digital card.
 To succeed, you’ll need to understand Python’s data types.

 The core idea in Python